 After the chicken’s been in the oven about 20 minutes, take it out, spread the cheese on top, and return it to the oven until it’s all melty and delicious.

-I served it with a side of herbed new potatoes and green beans.
+I served it with a side of potatoes and broccoli.

 - ½ cup all-purpose flour (or gluten-free all purpose flour, or brown rice flour)